graded-cs-resources/IB-Computer-Science-Notes/nonprogramming/np4.3_collections.md

    ```
    </details>

-For more practice, visit the IB Pseudocode practice site at https://graded-cs-resources.github.io/CodingBatPseudo/ and looking at the problems under the subheading **Collections**
+For more practice, visit the [IB Pseudocode Practice Site](https://graded-cs-resources.github.io/CodingBatPseudo/) and try the problems under the subheading **Collections**

 ## Key terms